 Detox services at Safe Haven Recovery are on a referral basis.
 In other words, we do not offer an inpatient detox currently, but, refer clients to nearby quality detox centers.
-In this environment, we assist our clients every step of the way and help them with admission, travel and transportation to Safe Haven once detox is complete.
+In this environment, we assist our clients every step of the way and help them with admission, travel and transportation.
 Detox is the first phase of Florida addiction treatment, and we will work closely with you to ensure a smooth process.

-In order to minimize the possible danger of the withdrawal symptoms associated with drugs and alcohol, clients must first undergo medical detoxification.
 During the detox process, detox centers will order medications such as suboxone and utilize other medications in a safe and highly supervised environment.
-Additionally, our Florida detox center partners will also perform a comprehensive evaluation for each client.
+Additionally, our Florida addiction treatment center partners will also perform a comprehensive evaluation for each client.

 Alcohol: Depending on the severity of physical dependence, alcohol withdrawal can be dangerous and require medical supervision.
 Alcohol detox should only take place in an outpatient setting after a medical professional has determined it is safe to do so. for example, alcohol withdrawal symptoms usually occur within 6 to 24 hours after the last drink.
 Symptoms can peak within 36 to 72 hours, and people may feel the effects for 2 to 10 days.

-Benzodiazepines: Like alcohol, severe benzodiazepine withdrawal presents serious risks and would require similar medical clearance before it would ever take place in an outpatient detox setting.
+Benzodiazepines: Like alcohol, severe benzodiazepine withdrawal presents serious risks and would require similar medical clearance before step-down outpatient treatment.
 Additionally, withdrawal from short-acting benzos such as Xanax typically continues for 2 to 4 weeks or longer.
 Conversely, withdrawal from longer-acting benzos such as diazepam (Valium) can begin between 2 and 7 days after the last dose and may continue for up to 8 weeks.

 Opioids: Detoxing from opioids can be extremely uncomfortable but does not carry the same health risks as benzodiazepines or alcohol.
 As such, withdrawal symptoms for short-acting opioids such as heroin typically occur within 8 to 24 hours after the last use and can last 4 to 10 days.
 Consequently, withdrawal symptoms for long-acting opioids can occur last for up to 20 days.